Indigenous Knowledges: iʔ sqilxʷ aʔ cmiy̓ t smypnwíłnsəlx

 Funding Opportunities

-Graduate student stipends are funded through a combination of internal and external funding awards, Teaching Assistantships and Research Assistantships.
+Graduate student stipends are funded through a combination of internal and external funding awards, Teaching Assistantships, and Research Assistantships.

 Although funding and stipend amounts are not guaranteed, UBC’s Okanagan campus has a number of assistantships available for qualified students.
 Talk to your potential supervisor about funding opportunities.